 For each renewal, we bring together a team of servant leaders to encourage and inspire.
 We immerse participants in a regimen of study, prayer, worship, and reflection.
 We cover the cost of lodging, meals, and the program.
 We walk with them as they listen for God.
 We pray together as we await the message God provides.

-Eight regions we serve:
+Nine regions we serve:

 - South America